 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Green Bay are 44.519 deg latitude, -88.020 deg longitude, and 587 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Green Bay are 44.519 deg latitude, -88.020 deg longitude, and 587 ft elevation.

-The topography within 2 miles of Green Bay is essentially flat, with a maximum elevation change of 79 feet, and an average elevation above sea level of 591 feet.
-Within 10 miles contains only modest variations in elevation (374 feet).
-Within 50 miles contains significant variations in elevation (656 feet).
+The topography within 2 miles of Green Bay is essentially flat, with a maximum elevation change of 79 feet and an average elevation above sea level of 591 feet.
+Within 10 miles is essentially flat (374 feet).
+Within 50 miles contains only modest variations in elevation (656 feet).

 The area within 2 miles of Green Bay is covered by artificial surfaces (96%), within 10 miles by cropland (43%) and artificial surfaces (28%), and within 50 miles by cropland (47%) and water (28%).

 This report illustrates the typical weather in Green Bay, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point